Games & Quizzes

 as good as is possible. perfect tense. make completely free from faults.

-Being different from or unrelated to another. individual items of clothing suitable for wearing in different combinations. cause to move or be apart.
+Being different from or unrelated to another. individual items of clothing suitable for wearing in different combinations.
+To divide two things by being in between them.

 /ˈwiniNG/

 gaining, resulting in, or relating to victory in contest or competition. money won.
-To gain something you want because of your efforts.
+To succeed in a game or contest.

 /ˈnēT͟Hər/